railwayapp/docs/src/docs/tutorials/proximity-steering.md

 **Prerequisites**

+**In Railway -**

-- Have two or more identical services deployed in two or more different regions.
+- Have two or more identical services deployed in two or more different regions in Railway.

     Duplicating a service can be done by right clicking and selecting **Duplicate**, opening its service settings and changing the region, then clicking **Deploy**.

-    The services you have deployed into the multiple regions should **only** have a Railway generated domain on them, it also helps to have the domains indicate the region.
+    The services should be configured with a Railway-generated domain, do not assign a custom domain.
+It is also helpful to indicate the region in the domain.

-    Its recommended to use [shared variables](/guides/variables#shared-variables) or [reference variables](/guides/variables#referencing-another-services-variable) for duplicated services to keep variables in sync.
+    It's recommended to use [shared variables](/guides/variables#shared-variables) or [reference variables](/guides/variables#referencing-another-services-variable) for duplicated services to keep variables in sync.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1722015743/docs/tutorials/proximity-load-balancing/region_services_u10ukp.png"
 alt="screenshot of two railway services in different regions" layout="responsive" width={890} height={435} quality={100} />

+- Have a `/health` or similar endpoint in the services deployed to Railway, which should return a 200 status code when queried.

+    This allows Cloudflare to check the health of our Railway services so they can handle region failover.
+As a bonus this can also be used on Railway to achieve [zero-downtime deployments](/reference/healthchecks).

+**In Cloudflare -**

 - Have your desired domain setup with Cloudflare's nameservers, they have a general guide for that [here](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/).